 The hometown of my main character in Angel of Mercy, Henrietta Steward, is Barrie, Ontario.
 Many real-life buildings were the inspiration for her family and friends’ homes and workplaces.
-Without leaving many spoilers, here are a sampling of photos that inspired places in the novel:
+Without leaving many spoilers, here are a sampling of photos that inspired places in the novel.
+(This post is a companion piece to my WWI Trilogy, Angel of Mercy, Those Left Behind and Adjustment Year, available wherever eBooks are sold.)

 These houses were the model for the Steward home which was built in the 1890s.